GunnJerkens/wp-boilerplate/README.md

 ### Multi-environment handling in wp-config
 Allows you to define settings for multiple environments.
 Each environment inherits settings from the `$default` settings array.

-Create an empty file named `env_local` or `env_stage` in the WordPress root folder for it to pick up settings specific to those environments.
+Create an empty file named `env_local` or `env_stage` in the web root folder (/public/) for it to pick up settings specific to those environments.

 Environment hostnames are specified so that you don't have to do a search and replace in the database everytime you sync a database dump to a different environment.